fennel-ai/client/docs/pages/development/ci-cd-workflows.md

       # You may also need to install more pip packages here depending
       # on what else is needed to import your Python modules.

-      # Install fennel and sync against the cluster
+      # Install fennel and commit against the cluster
-      - name: Sync Datasets and Features
+      - name: Commit Datasets and Features
         env:
           FENNEL_URL: ${{ secrets.FENNEL_URL }}
           FENNEL_TOKEN: ${{ secrets.FENNEL_TOKEN }}
         run: |
           python3 -m pip install --upgrade pip
           pip install "fennel-ai>=0.19.0"
-          python3 -m path.to.fennel.code.sync
+          python3 -m path.to.fennel.code.commit
 ```